aldiero141/daStore/README.md

 Home page of the e-commerce website. https://da-store.vercel.app/

-Dashbaord of the e-commerce website. https://da-store.vercel.app/dashboard
+Dashboard of the e-commerce website. https://da-store.vercel.app/dashboard

 This is project created using React, Typescript and ShadcnUI.
 The home page is a e-commerce website that allows users to browse  products.
 It also has a dashboard where admins can view, add, update and delete the products, users, and categories.